 The Lyceum is responsible for keeping the spirit of pantomime alive, famous for its an annual Christmas pantomime.
 Famous British actors, producers and even radio stars of old would flock to this theatre, right up till its closure in 1969.
 When it opened its doors again in the 1990’s, the art of pantomime returned to its halls.
 In 2007, Sheffield Theatres starting co-producing plays with Evolution Pantomimes putting up numerous programs in the subsequent years.
 In 2013 and 2014, it was voted the Regional Theatre of the Year.
 There are numerous studio shows and workshops you can catch.
 Today, you can visit their official website to find out their show listings and book or buy tickets.

-Lyceum Theatre Information
+Lyceum Theatre Travel Tips

 - The seats are quite close together, so it might be a tad uncomfortable for taller visitors.

 - You aren’t allowed to take food or drinks inside.